-On the top deck of the early morning bus into town from Liverpool’s leafily pleasant southern suburbs, between Woolton and Allerton where Lennon and McCartney grew up respectively, where we found a room for the night, and where it’s not so hard to imagine their early lives, so relatively unchanged the area feels.
+On the top deck of the early morning bus into town from Liverpool’s leafy southern suburbs, between Woolton and Allerton where Lennon and McCartney grew up, where we found a room for the night, and where it’s not so hard to imagine their early lives, so relatively unchanged the area feels.

 Race relations may still be difficult and certainly more confusing in Liverpool than in Greece (with black third generation Liverpudlians living in the city with names like Riley or Evans: mixed race kids with Irish and Welsh heritage) but the Greek understands from home the feeling of people at the bottom being ignored by those in charge – a lack of work and little to elevate them in their surroundings.
-A feeling of people being pushed to the side of their own lives.

 “You’ve got to see this place!
 It has to be seen to be believed!”

-Though I’m finding it pretty hard to even convince myself that we’re doing the right thing though, to tell the truth.
+Though I’m finding it pretty hard to even convince myself that we’re doing the right thing, to tell the truth.
 However once we turn off Squires Gate and onto the Promenade it’s there, a sight to strike at your senses.

 But also a huge roller-coaster running high, close to our right side, trams running low on our left, and miles and miles of gaudy bright entertainments running ahead – dilating our pupils like a thick gloopy sugary drink reaching the brain.

 There is a lot of explaining to be done in this town though.

 The Greek thought the Blackpool rock I’d told her about – quite surreally – was going to be a souvenir of a stone on a stick.
 So I buy her a stick of the real Blackpool rock and she has a few nibbles.
 From her face, I think she would have preferred the stone.